wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-app-service-environment-network-configuration-expressroute.md

 ## Overview ##
 Customers can connect an [Azure ExpressRoute][ExpressRoute] circuit to their virtual network infrastructure, thus extending their on-premises network to Azure.
 An Azure Environment can  be created in a subnet of this [virtual network][virtualnetwork] infrastructure.
 Apps running on the Azure Environment can then establish secure connections to back-end resources accessible only over the ExpressRoute connection.

 **Note:**  An Azure Environment cannot be created in a "v2" virtual network.
-Azure Environments are currently only supported in classic "v1" virtual networks.
+Azure Environments are currently only supported in classic "v1" virtual networks using an RFC1918 address space (i.e. private addresses).

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]